Florence Duomo

 Best places to visit in Italy

 With world-renowned art collections and a shit ton of history on pretty much every corner, Rome is a rite of passage for history buffs.
-But while you might come here for all the ruins, it’s also worth a trip if you’re properly into your cutting-edge food and drink (or just like a really good slice of pizza, tbh).
+But come for the ancient ruins, stay for the eating, eating and more eating you’re going to do in Italy’s Capital.
+Rome’s restaurants are some of the best in the country for pizza and pasta galore (we recommend trying all of its pasta specialities; Gricia, Cacio e Pepe, Carbonara and Amatriciana.
+Possibly all of them twice.)
 Add to this the allure of its many verdant parks, with their beautiful panoramic terraces and a moderate climate that’s inviting during any season, and it’ll become far too easy to fall in love with the Italian capital.
+If you’ve never been to Italy, you have to start with Rome.
+Period.

 Recommended:

 Sun-soaked Sicily is just off the ‘tip’ of Italy’s ‘boot’: an almost-otherworldly island that has a character distinct from the rest of southern Italy.
-Visitors can hike the slopes of Mount Etna and sip the wine that’s made there, get lost in the maze-like Baroque towns of Noto, Modica and Ragusa, feast on fresh seafood on Ortigia island, sunbathe on the island’s countless beautiful beaches or let the hours pass eating granita and cannoli in pretty squares.
+If you want a city break vibe, head to Palermo or Catania, where you’re also an easy train ride from the beautiful Cefalù.
+For more of a nature holiday, hike the slopes of Mount Etna and sip the wine that’s made there, get lost in the maze-like Baroque towns of Noto, Modica and Ragusa, feast on fresh seafood on Ortigia island, sunbathe on the island’s countless beautiful beaches or let the hours pass eating granita and cannoli in pretty squares.
 There are majestic ruins and archaeological sites, many dating back to Ancient Greek times, dotted all over the island.

 Recommended: